drewgao/site/content/blog/q1-2020-impact/_index.md

 ---

-## Travel Grant
+## Travel Grant: Wings for Students in Need

 ![Travel Grant Students](images/1.png)

-Since November of 2019, Execute Big has awarded **well over $1,500 in travel grants** to students all across the country.
+Since November of 2019, Execute Big has awarded **well over $1,500 in travel grants** to students all across the country (around $500 in this measuring quarter).
 Here are some notable numbers:

-* **67%** of grant recipients identified as female while **33%** identified as male;
+* 67% of grant recipients identified as female while 33% identified as male;
-* **83%** of recipients were people of color;
+* 83% of recipients were people of color;
-* **83%** of recipients were part of underrepresented minorities in the tech industry;
+* **83% of recipients were part of underrepresented minorities in the tech industry;**
 * 50% of recipients were from the Midwest, 33% were from the West, and 17% from the South;
 * Of hackathons that recipients attended, 60% were on the West Coast, 20% in the South, and 20% in the Northeast;
 * Of hackathons that recipients attended, 60% were directly catered toward underrepresented minorities in the tech industry (such as all non-binary/female hackathons, etc.).

 What's important to note is the high levels of representation from students from **disadvantaged geographic regions** (such as the Midwest and the South) and underrepresented demographics (such as women and people of color) attending events in **opportunity-filled areas** (such as the West and Northeast).

-On top of funding students, Execute Big has made it possible for hackathons to reach students outside of their region —our travel grant has also been **listed on 15 hackathons' websites** (and counting!), with students also applying to attend non-listed events outside of our direct community.
+On top of funding students, Execute Big has made it possible for hackathons to reach students outside of their region —our travel grant has also been **listed on 15 hackathons' websites** (and counting!), including underrepresented groups-focused events like [PixelHacks](http://pixelhacks.com/) and [Superposition](https://superposition.tech/).
+Students are also applying to attend unique collegiate events outside of our direct community, such as [Technica](https://gotechnica.org), [Blueprint](https://blueprint.hackmit.org/#home) and [TechTogether Boston](https://boston.techtogether.io/).

 ---

-## Hackathon Consulting for Schools
+## Events: Schools Can Run Hacakthons, Too

 Many schools want to run hackathons, but few have the time or know-how to actually run an event.
-That's where Execute Big comes in-using our understanding of hackathons, running events, and all the nitty-gritty details, we help schools run amazing hackathons for students in their community.
+That's where Execute Big comes in—using our understanding of hackathons, running events, and all the nitty-gritty details, we help schools run amazing hackathons for students in their community.

 Since October of 2019, we've been working as hackathon event consultants with Gilmour Academy to launch and run [Hacks Academy](https://hacks.academy), their first hackathon.
 The event is completely free to attend and is set to run from February 29th to March 1st, 2020 for **75 high school students in the Cleveland metropolitan area**.